DaGooseYT/ATM328-ASM/README.md

 ## Flashing the MCU
 Requires a supported ISP programmer and avrdude flash software.
 A USBasp Chinese clone is used in this example.<br />

 Using the sample prototype PCB, connect the USBasp to the correct pin headers.
-Refer to the schematic of the sample PCB for correct pin mapping.<br /><br />
+Refer to the schematic of the prototype for correct pin mapping.<br /><br />
 <img src="https://github.com/DaGooseYT/ATM328-ASM/blob/main/pic/1.png" width="534"></img>

 Use the following commands to flash the bootloader to the MCU:<br />